 When the bartender spins Rick around on his chair and kisses him on both cheeks, saying, "Boss, you've done a beautiful thing," Rick smacks him on the back and replies, "Get away from me, you crazy Russian."
 We hear the sound of the smack quite a while after Rick hits the bartender.

 When Rick and Ilsa are listening to the sound of German guns out the window in Paris, Rick comments that they are from the "New German 77s".
 Actually, the German Army used a 77 mm. field gun in World War I, not World War II.
-The script writers, (or perhaps Rick himself) may have been thinking of this older weapon.
+Other sources claim that the script change was made from the original "88s", on the basis of a War Dept request, to avoided tipping off the Germans as to America's awareness of the new weapon.

 During Rick and Ilsa's night together in Paris they hear artillery firing; and Rick says that "it's German's new 77."
 The German's didn't use the 77 in World War II.
 They did use a 77mm gun in World War I; but in World War II the 88mm gun was the new gun.